TepNik/atomic-staking/docs/AtomicStaking.md

 error LessThanMinAmount(uint256 suppliedAmount, uint256 minStakeAmount)
 ```

-A transaction reverts with this error when a user tries to stake the token, but
+A transaction reverted with this error when a user tries to stake the token, but
 staked amount `suppliedAmount` is less than minimum allowed amount `minStakeAmount`.

 #### Parameters